-At some point, in the hopefully near future, you’ll be stepping back inside a Disney park again.
+At some point, in the near future, you’ll be stepping back inside a Disney park again.
 When you do, however, things are going to be a lot different than what you remember.
-There are a ton of new changes coming to Disney World once it’s open, including new guidelines that guests are going to have to follow.
+There are a ton of new changes now in Walt Disney World, including new guidelines that guests are going to have to follow.

 What will those changes in Disney World be?
 How long will these new guidelines be in place?
 When will Disney World go back to normal?